youyanggu/covid19_projections/about.md

 Firstly, we are the only model [shared by the CDC](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html) that receives no public funding, making us a completely independent entity.

-We are also one of the only models shared by the CDC that factors in individual state-by-state or country-by-country re-openings, allowing us to make more realistic projections.
+We are also one of the only models shared by the CDC that factors in individual state-by-state or country-by-country reopenings, allowing us to make more realistic projections.

 Next, unlike other models that try to create complex mathematical equations to "fit a curve", we try to simulate the disease exactly how they progress in reality: we start off with the entire population in a region, then on each day a certain proportion becomes infected, and those individuals spread the infections to others, and so forth.
 This makes our model easy to interpret and understand.